yang217/learn-anything/README.md

 Learn Anything would not be possible without a strong team of [contributors](../../contributors) helping push the project forward each day.
 Additionally, we have a core project team composed of:

-- [**Angelo Gazzola**](https://github.com/nglgzz): Web developer, created a complete working version of the website.
+- [**Angelo Gazzola**](https://github.com/nglgzz): Web developer.
+Created a complete working version of the website.
-- [**Nikita Voloboev**](https://github.com/nikitavoloboev): Backend developer, curated the entire index of all the maps originally.
+- [**Nikita Voloboev**](https://github.com/nikitavoloboev): Web developer.
+Curated the entire index of all the maps originally.
 - [**Han Lyn**](https://github.com/iinfin): Designer.
 Designed the mockups and helps us design the feel and look of Learn Anything.

 ## Thank you 💜

-To all the people who contributed to this project and this vision of liberating and visualising knowledge in this unique way.
+To all the people who contributed to this project and this vision of liberating and visualizing knowledge in this unique way.

 Deepest thanks goes to our Patrons: